keithrabb/Kickstarter-analysis/Readme.md

 # Kickstarting with Excel
     Keith Rabb 281-513-5996 keithrabb@icloud.com
 ## Overview of Project
-    Louise is interested in how other kickstarter projects (crowdfunding) did with respect to launch dates and funding goals when trying to fund plays.
+    Louise is interested in how other kickstarter projects (crowdfunding) did with respect to launch dates and donation goals when trying to fund plays.
 ### Purpose
-    To visualize campaign outcomes based on their launch dates and funding goals.
+    To visualize campaign outcomes based on their launch dates and funding goals and report on the trends noticed.
 ## Analysis and Challenges
 #### Analysis Observations
 - May and June have higher numbers of launch dates compared to other months, but their failure rate during those months is also high.